IBM/ieam42-automation/README.md

 - This page contains the bash commands to automate the installation of the IEAM 4.2 Management hub on OpenShift cluster.
 - The bash commands to automate the installation of the IEAM 4.2 agent on the edge node.

-Below is the typical network architecture of the IBM Edge components integrated with IBM cloud services that can be implemented using this code.
+Below is the typical network architecture of the IBM Edge components integrated with IBM Cloud services that can be implemented using this code.

 ![Network Architecture](docs/images/network-architecture.png)